W.H. Auden, a British poet, once quoted, “Thousands can live without love but, not one without water!”

 Similarly, prefer latex paint for protecting the wood.
 Avoid the use of paints like CCA and ACZA which contains heavy metals like arsenic.

-If you suspect that your home’s pipes may be a source of heavy metals the, a water purifier is the best solution.
+If you suspect that your home’s pipes may be a source of heavy metals the, a Water Purifier is the best solution.

 You can improve the safety of your tap water by fixing an RO Water Purifier at home.

-UV Water Purifier and UF Water Purifier removes bacteria present in drinking water.
+UV Water Purifier and UF Water Purifier remove bacteria present in drinking water.
 But an RO water purifier removes the TDS and traces of heavy metals also.
 It also retains the essential minerals and gives you the purest drinking water.